glemiere/driftlock/assets/validators/step.md

      - only superficial edits,
      - partial or symbolic changes that leave the intent unfulfilled.

-5) **Fix Regression: Behavior Reversal**
+5) **Fix Regression: Behavior Reversal or Overreach**
-   - In `mode: "fix_regression"`, the patch undoes or negates the original step instead of narrowly fixing regressions.
+   - In `mode: "fix_regression"`, the patch:
+     - undoes or negates the original step instead of narrowly fixing regressions, or
+     - expands into unrelated files or code paths not previously touched by this step, in an attempt to “fix” noisy/flaky failures.

 6) **Unverifiable or Unrelated Changes**
    - Patch touches files or code not described in the step.